Please note that we cannot organise any more Stolperstein-laying ceremonies before October 2019.

 - Contact us

 Before a STOLPERSTEIN can be laid, permission must be obtained from the local authorities.
 In Germany, please request a "Genehmigung für das Verlegen von STOLPERSTEINEN im öffentlichen Raum" ("Authorization for laying a STOLPERSTEIN in the public realm").
-Outside of Germany, please contact the mayor and request permission - the success will vary according to the country, sometimes it will be a painstaking process, sometimes be warned that there might not be an answer.
+Outside of Germany, please contact the mayor or the local authorities and request permission - the success will vary according to the country, sometimes it will be a painstaking process, sometimes be warned that there might not be an answer.

 Furthermore, we insist that everything be done to find and inform any living descendants or relatives before a STOLPERSTEIN is laid.
 They might well want to attend a STOLPERSTEIN ceremony.
 Alternatively, they might not want a STOLPERSTEIN, in which case none should be placed for their relatives.